AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 yoffset *= sensitivity;
 ```

-Note we multiply the offset values by the sensitivity value.
-If we omit this multiplication the mouse movement would be too strong.
+Note that we multiply the offset values by a **sensitivity** value.
+If we omit this multiplication the mouse movement would be way too strong; fiddle around with the sensitivity value to your liking.

-Next we add the offset values to the to the globally declared pitch and yaw values.
+Next, we add the offset values to the globally

 ```
 yaw += xoffset;